-Winona Lake Trail is a 7.2 mile moderately trafficked loop trail located near Winona Lake, IN.
+Winona Lake Trail is a 7.2 mile moderately trafficked loop trail located near Winona Lake, Indiana.
 The trail is rated as moderate and primarily used for mountain biking.

 The trail is fairly busy with mountain bikers.
 This makes going the opposite direction of them very important.
 The arrows marking the path green and black are for the bikers.
 The people are very friendly and the bikers are okay with sharing the path just make sure you stay alert for incoming bikes.
 Make sure to protect yourself with some OFF because my four legged partner picked up 22 ticks while we were there.
 There is a ton of wildlife and the trails are fun.
 This trail would be great, if I was on a solo mission, but dodging bikes with a dog and the all the ticks he picked up definitely hurt the experience.

 Local destination I love taking my dog.
 Streams that trail off Lake Winona allow my dog swimming access while having short paved walks for rainy days and multiple un-paved trails to let my dog explore.
 Deer, squirrels, and other wildlife seem to enjoy the enclosed woods as well!